 The Company has adopted share ownership guidelines that apply not only to all executive officers, but to all corporate officers who serve at a Vice President or more senior level.
 These guidelines, which are reviewed annually, require varying levels of ownership, depending on an executive's position.
 For example, the Company's Chief Executive Officer is required to own at least five times his annual base salary and each Senior Vice President is required to own at least two times his annual base salary.
 Each officer is required to meet the applicable ownership threshold within five years from the date he or she first became subject to a particular level of stock ownership.
-As of January 31, 2014, all officers have met or are on track to meet their ownership requirements.
-The Company requires that the requisite ownership level be retained throughout the officer's service to the Company.
+As of January 31, 2014, all officer's service to the Company.
 More details regarding the share ownership guidelines are set forth above under "Stock Ownership Guidelines."